 These pages contain a few unusual words (and a some long ones too), which you may be unfamiliar with.
 To help you become fluent in the terminology, there’s a concise (and often somewhat blunt) translation provided at the end of each section.

-Worker cooperatives come in two forms, the reformist hierarchal kind, which function similarly to most other businesses, and the subversive non-hierarchal kind (like this one), which aim to supplant capitalism.
+Worker cooperatives come in two forms, the reformist hierarchal kind, which function similarly to most other businesses, and the subversive anarchal (non-hierarchal) kind like this one, which aim to supplant capitalism.
 The latter are often referred to as worker collectives.

 Everyone is expected to actively participate in the operation of the cooperative, and to assume a level of responsibility commensurate to their time commitment.
 Newbies are able to exercise around 75% of the power available to cooperators, and for probies this rises to 95%.
 Ideally the workforce will mostly consist of cooperators.

-The three distinct classes of worker do form a rational hierarchy, which exists purely to transition workers into the cooperative.
+The three distinct classes of worker do form a rational hierarchy, but this exists purely to transition workers into the cooperative.
 Those who fail probation must be released from the cooperative before they gain full employment rights, as this would impose a permanent management hierarchy from underneath… defeating the entire point of the exercise!
-With this in mind, it’s best to maximise the time available by completing cooperative ansynd training as early as possible, ideally commencing probation within 2 – 6 months of your start date.
+With this in mind, it’s best to maximise the time available by completing coop training as early as possible, ideally commencing probation within 2 – 6 months of your start date.

 The cooperative is collectively owned by the cooperators, each of whom sit on the board of directors.
 Cooperators have a say over any decision that affects them, and because those decisions are taken by consensus, a cooperator cannot be forced to go along with anything they disagree with.
 In order to be voted in as a cooperator, you must prove to be willing, conscientious, diligent, reasonable, constructive, and disciplined.